The Met. Office London Road, Bracknell, Berkshire, RG12 2SZ, United

 planetary wave driving.
 For steady seasonal mean conditions the

-Cambridge ``downward control'' principle (Haynes et al. 1991) gives the vertical mass flux poleward of latitude at height
+Cambridge ``downward control'' principle (Haynes et al. 1991) gives the vertical mass flux poleward of latitude

 , in terms of the vertical integral of the zonal forces,